Kyreece Lisbie

-Kyreece Joshua Lisbie (born 1 December 2003) is an English professional footballer who plays for as a winger or forward for club Colchester United.
+Kyreece Joshua Lisbie (born 1 December 2003) is an English professional footballer who plays for as a winger or forward for club Reading.

 Lisbie is a product of the Leyton Orient and Watford academies and played his first senior football for Cray Valley Paper Mills.
 After 2 1/2 years as a professional with Brentford B, Lisbie transferred to Colchester United in 2025.
+He transferred to Reading in 2026.

 Club career

 Early years

 A forward or winger able to operate on either flank, Lisbie began his career alongside his brother Kyrell in the Leyton Orient youth system, at the same time his father was a senior player at the club.
 Following the brothers' release in 2017, for being "too injury prone", they failed trials at Colchester United, Watford and Millwall.
 Following a spell in the Shield Academy, the brothers joined the U23 team at Isthmian League South East Division club Cray Valley Paper Mills in early 2020.
 Lisbie progressed to make two substitute appearances for the first team late in the 2020–21 season.
 Following a spell on trial with West Ham United, both brothers impressed during a second trial with Watford and signed contracts in October 2021.
 The brothers were released by Watford at the end of the 2021–22 season.